pyx-project/pyx/manual/text.rst

 For output generation of typeset text and to calculate the positions of markers (see :meth:`textbox_pt.marker`) the DVI output of the TeX interpreter must be read.
-In contrast, the text extent (:attr:`textbox_pt.width`, height, depth) is available without accessing the DVI output, as the TeX interpreter is instructed by PyX to output it to stdout, which is read and analysed at the typesetting step immediately.
+In contrast, the text extent (:attr:`textbox_pt.left`, :attr:`textbox_pt.right`, :attr:`textbox_pt.width`, :attr:`textbox_pt.height`, :attr:`textbox_pt.depth`) is available without accessing the DVI output, as the TeX interpreter is instructed by PyX to output it to stdout, which is read and analysed at the typesetting step immediately.

 Since TeX interpreters usually buffer the DVI output, the interpreter itself needs to be terminated to get the DVI output.
 As :class:`MultiRunner` instances